MiraEerikainen/MiraEerikainen_FrontEnd_LUT_072020/README.md

-This is my coursework for LUT Front End-Module, Summer 2020.
+This is my coursework for LUT Front-End Module, Summer 2020.

 The course included creating a responsive portfolio website following tutorial by Brad Traversy @ Traversy Media, and keeping a Learning Diary.